amphi-ai/amphi-etl/README.md

 ## 📦 Installation & Update

-Amphi is available as both a standalone applicatiion or as a JupyterLab extension.
+Amphi is available as both a standalone application or as a JupyterLab extension.

 | Amphi ETL (standalone) | Amphi for JupyterLab (extension) |
 |------------------------|----------------------|